trquinn76/classification/classification-aus/README.md

 - Default value

 When searching configuration files, the library will search for files in the following order:
-- file defined via the `trquinnClassificationConfigFile` command line parameter. eg: `java -DtrquinnClassificationConfigFile=myconfig.properties MyApp`
+- file defined via the `trquinnClassificationConfigFile` command line property. eg: `java -DtrquinnClassificationConfigFile=myconfig.properties MyApp`
 - `application.properties`: this config file name is used by both **SpringBoot** and **Quarkus**.
 - `classification-config.properties`: the developer can create this file anywhere on the classpath and it should be successfully read in.